PlanterApp/planter_blog/content/posts/going-green-with-native-plants/index.md

 ### Save Money

 I must admit I’ve wasted a lot of money and time on things I should have never tried to grow.
 I’ve fallen for some trendy plants that couldn’t tolerate my wet winters or cold snaps.
+I've tried to overwinter some plants only to have them die despite my best effort.
 I’ve added more native plants every season, and most are thriving.
 It's nice to have plants that can take care of themselves, for the most part.

 ### Where to Find Native Plants